Goodboy-Digital/workshop-ddd/README.md

-# All advanced examples are updated to PIXI v5.2.1
+# All examples are updated to PIXI v5.2.1
 ---

 # workshop-ddd